Skip to main content

 Technical Analysis

 CVE-2025-55107 is a stored Cross-site Scripting (XSS) vulnerability identified in Esri Portal for ArcGIS Enterprise Sites, specifically affecting versions 10.9.1 through 11.4.
-This vulnerability arises from improper neutralization of input during web page generation (CWE-79), allowing an authenticated attacker with high privileges to inject malicious files containing embedded XSS scripts.
-When these malicious files are loaded by a victim, arbitrary JavaScript code can execute within the victim's browser context.
-The attack requires the attacker to be authenticated with elevated privileges, which limits the attack surface but increases the risk if such credentials are compromised or misused.
-Successful exploitation can lead to disclosure of privileged tokens, potentially granting the attacker full control over the Portal for ArcGIS Enterprise instance.
-The vulnerability has a CVSS v3.1 base score of 4.8 (medium severity), reflecting network attack vector, low attack complexity, high privileges required, and user interaction needed.
-The scope is changed (S:C), indicating that the vulnerability affects resources beyond the initially vulnerable component.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability impacts the confidentiality and integrity of the system by enabling token theft and unauthorized control, but does not directly affect availability.
-Given the critical role of Esri Portal for ArcGIS in managing geographic information systems (GIS) and spatial data, this vulnerability poses a significant risk to organizations relying on this platform for sensitive geospatial data and operations.
+This vulnerability arises from improper neutralization of input during web page generation (CWE-79), allowing a remote attacker with high privileges and authenticated access to inject malicious files containing embedded JavaScript code.
+When these files are loaded by a victim, the malicious script executes in the context of the victim's browser.
+The attack requires the attacker to have high-level privileges within the Portal, which implies that the attacker must already have significant access to the system.
+Successful exploitation could lead to disclosure of privileged tokens, potentially enabling the attacker to escalate their control and gain full administrative access to the Portal environment.
+The vulnerability has a CVSS v3.1 base score of 4.8 (medium severity), reflecting that while the attack vector is network-based and requires low attack complexity, it demands high privileges and user interaction.
+No known exploits are currently reported in the wild, and no official patches have been linked yet.
+The vulnerability affects a critical component used for enterprise geographic information system (GIS) management and collaboration, which is often integrated into broader organizational IT infrastructure.

 Potential Impact